Abhigya27/MediaShare/README.md

 ![FastAPI](https://img.shields.io/badge/FastAPI-async-009688)
 ![Streamlit](https://img.shields.io/badge/Streamlit-frontend-FF4B4B)

-A media-sharing app with a FastAPI backend and a Streamlit frontend.
+An Instagramesque media-sharing app with a FastAPI backend and a Streamlit frontend.
 Users sign up, upload photos/videos (stored and served via ImageKit's CDN), and browse a paginated feed of everyone's posts.

+The application uses a **PostgreSQL database hosted on Supabase**, with SQLAlchemy for async database access and FastAPI for the API layer.

 Built primarily as a **backend showcase** — the focus is the API layer: authentication, authorization, rate limiting, and data access, not the UI.